awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-requirements.md

 The certificate issuer you must use depends on whether you want to require HTTPS between viewers and CloudFront or between CloudFront and your origin:
 + **HTTPS between viewers and CloudFront** – You can use a certificate that was issued by a trusted certificate authority \(CA\) such as Comodo, DigiCert, or Symantec; you can use a certificate provided by AWS Certificate Manager \(ACM\); or you can use a self\-signed certificate\.
+**Important**
+If you want to use an alternate domain name with your CloudFront distribution, you must verify to CloudFront that you have authorized rights to use the alternate domain name\.
+To do this, you must attach a valid certificate to your distribution, and make sure that the certificate comes from a trusted CA that is listed on the [ Mozilla Included CA Certificate List](http://www.mozilla.org/en-US/about/governance/policies/security-group/certs/included/)\.
+CloudFront does not allow you to use a self\-signed certificate to verify your authorized rights to use an alternate domain name\.
 + **HTTPS between CloudFront and a custom origin** – If the origin is *not* an ELB load balancer, such as Amazon EC2, the certificate must be issued by a trusted CA such as Comodo, DigiCert, or Symantec\.
 If your origin is an ELB load balancer, you can also use a certificate provided by ACM\.
 **Important**
 When CloudFront uses HTTPS to communicate with your origin, CloudFront verifies that the certificate was issued by a trusted CA\.
-CloudFront supports the same certificate authorities as Mozilla; for the current list, see [Mozilla Included CA Certificate List](http://www.mozilla.org/en-US/about/governance/policies/security-group/certs/included/)\.
+CloudFront supports the same certificate authorities as Mozilla; for the current list, see [ Mozilla Included CA Certificate List](https://wiki.mozilla.org/CA/Included_Certificates)\.
 You cannot use a self\-signed certificate for HTTPS communication between CloudFront and your origin\.

   For more information about getting and installing an SSL/TLS certificate, refer to the documentation for your HTTP server software and to the documentation for the certificate authority\.
 For information about ACM, see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)\.